TMJ Therapy – Rock Hill, SC

 Relieve Chronic Jaw Pain

 If you place your fingertips just under your ears and open your mouth, you’ll feel something moving.
-These are the temporomandibular joints (TMJs) that connect the lower jaw to the rest of your skull; they’re also what allow you to eat, speak, and smile comfortably.
+These are the temporomandibular joints (TMJs) that connect the lower jaw to the rest of your skull; they’re also what allows you to eat, speak, and smile comfortably.
 If there’s a problem with your TMJs, the result could be serious pain and even a loss of mobility in your jaw.
-To avoid such issues, call Coombs, Ross & Sourlis Family Dentistry to schedule a consultation if you notice the symptoms of a TMJ disorder.
+To avoid such issues, call Coombs & Ross Family Dentistry to schedule a consultation if you notice the symptoms of a TMJ disorder.

 What Is TMJ Disorder?